JILSPATEL/gym-frontend-website/README.md

 ## Usage

--Start your local web server.
+- Start your local web server.
--Open a web browser and navigate to the URL of the locally hosted project.
+- Open a web browser and navigate to the URL of the locally hosted project.
--Explore the different sections of the website: Home, About Us, Fitness Tips, and Contact Us.
+- Explore the different sections of the website: Home, About Us, Fitness Tips, and Contact Us.
--To register, navigate to the "Join The GYM Now" section and fill out the form.
+- To register, navigate to the "Join The GYM Now" section and fill out the form.
--Submitted registration data will be stored in the MySQL database.
+- Submitted registration data will be stored in the MySQL database.